 INITIATIVE CHAIRWOMAN

 First Lady Sue Snyder has long been a supporter of Michigan’s families and children.
-In 2015, she became an advocate for ending sexual assault on college and university campuses – our students’ home away from home.
+In 2015, she has chosen to become an advocate for ending sexual assault on college university campuses – our students’ home away from home.

 The issue of sexual assault has been a sensitive topic gaining national attention, and Snyder believes Michigan can and should be a leader in addressing this critical issue.
-As a mom whose youngest daughter is in college, this issue has taken on a personal meaning.
+As a mom whose youngest daughter is an incoming college sophomore, this issue has taken on a personal meaning.
 As First Lady, Snyder hopes to encourage collaboration and productive discussion in an effort to work together to bring an end to sexual assault on our college and university campuses.

 There is great work already happening at our schools to help prevent assault, but there is more that can be done.
 This summit acts as a catalyst to a long-term initiative aimed at igniting active participation, informing stakeholders, empowering individuals, and ultimately ending assault.